ronilsonalves/portfolio/README.md

 ## Development
-This website was built using TypeScript, React, Next.js, Tailwind CSS, shadcn/ui and deployed to Vercel and a personal challenge to learn more about these technologies.
+This website was built using TypeScript, React, Next.js, Tailwind CSS, shadcn/ui and deployed to Vercel and as personal challenge to learn more about these technologies.

 ### Main Used Libraries
 - [React](https://reactjs.org/)
 - [Next.js](https://nextjs.org/)